Parteniy Zografski: Life

-Trizlovski became a monk at the Zograf Monastery on Mount Athos, where he acquired his clerical name.
+Zografski became a monk at the Zograf Monastery on Mount Athos, where he acquired his clerical name Parteniy (Parthenius).
 Zografski continued his education at the seminary in Odessa, Russian Empire; he then joined the Căpriana monastery in Moldavia.
 He graduated from the Kiev seminary in 1846 and from the Moscow seminary in 1850.
-At age of 32 he was already a spiritual advisor at the imperial court in St. Petersburg.
-After a short stay in Paris (1850), he returned to serve as a priest at the Russian church in Istanbul until he established a clerical school at the Zograf Monastery in 1851 and taught there until 1852.
+At the age of 32, he was already a spiritual advisor at the imperial court in St. Petersburg.
+After a short stay in Paris in 1850, he returned to serve as a priest at the Russian church in Istanbul until he established a clerical school at the Zograf Monastery in 1851 and taught there until 1852.
 From 1852 to 1855, he was a teacher of Church Slavonic at the Halki seminary; from 1855 to 1858, he held the same position at the Bulgarian school in Istanbul, also serving at the Bulgarian and Russian churches in the imperial capital, and he became an active supporter of the opposition against Greek dominance in the religious and educational spheres.

+In 1852, a small group of Bulgarian students established a Bulgarian cultural society named Balgarska matitsa (Bulgarian Motherland) in St. Petersburg and he was among those who joined the group.
+The Matitsa was replaced later by the Obshtestvo bolgarskoy pismennosti (Society of Bulgarian literature), founded in Istanbul in 1856, where he joined too.
+The Obshtestvo soon had its own magazine: Balgarski knizhitsi (Bulgarian Booklets) where Zografski published a lot of articles.
+Zografski as a Bulgarian Exarchate bishop was also active in the struggles for the establishment of a distinct Bulgarian Orthodox Church, when the modern Bulgarian nation had been established.
+Besides his religious activity, Zografski was also an active man of letters.
+He co-operated with the Bulgarian Books magazine and the first Bulgarian newspapers: Savetnik, Tsarigradski Vestnik and Petko Slaveykov's Makedoniya.
+In 1857, he published a Concise Holy History of the Old and New Testament Church.
+In the following year he published Elementary Education for Children in Macedonian vernacular.
+In 1859, as the director of the Bulgarian school in Istanbul, he composed the text carved on a copper plate embedded in the foundations of the new Bulgarian church there.